xflc/kapa-pdf-takehome_SHARE/documentation/thoughts_and_findings.md

 - Performance Optimization:
   - Caching of converter instances
   - Efficient temporary file handling
-- Image Extraction: Can extract and handle images from PDFs
+- Image Extraction: Can extract and handle images from PDFs and reference them in the markdown
 - Configurable Pipeline: Flexible configuration system with processors and renderers

+How it works:
+- Extract text, OCR if necessary (heuristics, surya)
+- Detect page layout and find reading order (surya)
+- Clean and format each block (heuristics, texify, surya)
+- Optionally use an LLM to improve quality
+- Combine blocks and postprocess complete text

 ## Results

 The preliminary results were promising since it got the second and almost the third questions of esp8266_hardware_design_guidelines_en.pdf correctly (the model wrote RES12K, but got the pin number right. see NOTE below*).
 However, the model broke the openai rate limits when trying to process esp8266-technical_reference_en.pdf.

-* **NOTE**: after encountering this error a few times, I went to the original PDF and saw that the ground truth itself was wrong in the initial `README.md`.
-The model preded "RES12K" correctly
+* **NOTE**: after encountering this error a few times during the following approaches, I went to the original PDF and saw that the ground truth itself was wrong in the initial `README.md`.
+The model predicted "RES12K" correctly

 ### `21098-ESPS2WROOM-scan.pdf`